CASH OR VENMO ONLY

 Smoke Grenades

-Enola Gaye brand smoke grenades are permitted to be used at the field at staff’s discretion.
+Enola Gaye brand smoke grenades are the only approved smoke grenades for use at the field at staff’s discretion.

 Smoke grenades that are not “cold-burning” are explicitly prohibited from use at Iron Horse.